Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(8)The Minister of Finance, if a person who has been requested to submit a summary of the confidential evidence, etc. pursuant to the provisions of paragraph (6) fails to submit the summary prescribed in the preceding two paragraphs or if the contents of the summary submitted by that person pursuant to the provisions of the preceding two paragraphs are found inappropriate, the Minister of Finance may elect not to examine the confidential evidence, etc.
+(8)The Minister of Finance, if a person who has been requested to submit a summary of the confidential evidence, etc. pursuant to the provisions of paragraph (6) fails to submit the summary or document prescribed in the preceding two paragraphs or if the contents of the summary or document submitted by that person pursuant to the provisions of the preceding two paragraphs are found inappropriate, the Minister of Finance may elect not to examine the confidential evidence, etc.

-(9)The Minister of Finance, if it is found inappropriate to treat as confidential any of the evidence, etc. produced pursuant to the provisions of paragraphs (1) to (5) and requested to be treated as confidential by the person who has produced the evidence, etc., notifies promptly the person of that fact and the reason therefor.
-In this case, if the person does not withdraw the request for treating the evidence etc. as confidential, nor does the person submit any document containing a summary of the evidence, etc. which is found to be appropriate, the Minister of Finance may elect not to examine the evidence, etc. requested to be treated as confidential.
+(9)If the Minister of Finance finds it inappropriate to treat, as confidential, any of the evidence, etc. that has been submitted pursuant to the provisions of paragraphs (1) to (5) and that has been requested by a person who has submitted the evidence, etc. to be treated as confidential, the Minister of Finance shall promptly notify that person of this finding and the reason therefor.
+In this case, if the person does not withdraw the request for treating the evidence etc. as confidential, nor does the person submit any document containing an appropriate summary of the evidence, etc., the Minister of Finance may elect not to examine the evidence, etc. that has been requested to be treated as confidential.

-(10)If the Minister of Finance, pursuant to the provisions of the preceding two paragraphs, elects not to examine the evidence, etc. produced under paragraphs (1) to (5), the Minister of Finance shall promptly notify in writing the person who has produced the evidence, etc. of that fact and the reason therefor.
+(10)When the Minister of Finance, pursuant to the provisions of the preceding two paragraphs, elects not to examine the evidence, etc. submitted under paragraphs (1) to (5), the Minister shall promptly notify this decision and the reason therefor in writing to a person who has submitted the evidence, etc.

 (Notification of initiation of investigation, etc.)

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (iv)the date of initiation of the investigation;